nodejs/node/doc/api.markdown

   - `.break` - While inputting a multi-line expression, sometimes you get lost or just don't care about completing it.  `.break` will start over.

-  - `.clear` - Resets the `scope` object to an empty object and clears any multi-line expression.
+  - `.clear` - Resets the `context` object to an empty object and clears any multi-line expression.

   - `.exit` - Close the I/O stream, which will cause the REPL to exit.